aaaaa457/Deep-learning-course-projects/readme.md

-# Implementing Audio-to-Image Generation Based on Diffusion Models
+# Implementing Audio-to-Image Generation Based on Diffusion Model

 ## Project Overview
 This project is a deep learning-based system for generating images from audio, aiming to produce images related to the given audio signals.